All About Soul

+Critical reception

+Pan-European magazine Music & Media wrote, "Joel's river of songs is immeasurably deep.
+Once more he'll manage to get hordes of listeners humming along with a vintage species of his more uptempo side."

 B-side

-The B-side was "You Picked a Real Bad Time", which did not appear on an album until the compilation box set My Lives was released in 2005.
+The B-side is "You Picked a Real Bad Time", which did not appear on an album until the compilation box set My Lives was released in 2005.